AntonisGkortzis/fun-in-Athens/guide.md

 <img src="media/filopappou.jpg" alt="drawing" width="500"/>

-Filopappou hill, also called the Hill of the Muses, is the perfect spot for a stroll escpecially at sunset!
+Filopappou hill, also called the Hill of the Muses, is the perfect spot for a stroll especially at sunset!
 The hill offers a breathtaking view to the Saronic Gulf and of course and a really advantaging point to take a photo of the Acropolis.
 Of course there is a lot of history hidden in this hill.
 The monument of Filopappos, which identifies the hill, was built between AD 114 and 116 in honour of Julius Antiochus Filopappos, a prominent Roman consul and administrator.

 *All info retrieved from:* [Lonely Planet](https://www.lonelyplanet.com/greece/athens/attractions/filopappou-hill/a/poi-sig/1008076/359421)